jonhare/COMP6237/courseworks/cwk1.md

 ###Marks split
 Team members should agree between themselves as to how the marks awarded for the team submission will be divided between the team members (see below for instructions on how to proceed if this is not possible).
 The Team Leader should print out the form [here](), complete it as agreed and arrange for every member of the team to sign and date it.
 The completed signed form must be submitted via the ECS Handin system with the conference paper. **An incomplete form (e.g. with missing signatures) means that the entire ECS Handin submission is incomplete and therefore subject to penalties.**

 **Teams are encouraged to split the work evenly between all team members (in which case the marks split evenly)**.
-They are advised to consider any proposed non-linear distribution very carefully before submission.
+They are advised to consider any proposed non-uniform distribution very carefully before submission.
 Note that an individual contribution of zero is acceptable and will result in that team member being effectively removed from the team.
 One or more individual contributions of 10% or less may result in an ad-hoc reduction in the effective team size.
-Any proposed non-linear distribution will be discussed with the team after the presentation and may be subject to modification by the Module Leader at that stage.
+Any proposed non-uniform distribution will be discussed with the team after the presentation and may be subject to modification by the Module Leader at that stage.

 #### 'Failure to Agree'
 Teams are advised to make every effort to agree on the marks distribution because failure to agree will be interpreted as demonstrating a general lack of competence.
 However, the procedure to follow if there is no agreement is set out below: